phamduyaaaa/Play-Atari-with-Deep-Q-Learning/README.md

-# 🎮 Play Atari with Deep Q-Learning
+# 🎮 Play Atari with Double DQN

 ## 🚀 About This Project
 This project aims to reproduce the results of the research paper: [Playing Atari with Deep Reinforcement Learning](https://arxiv.org/pdf/1312.5602).